 - Expertise: The facility provides expertise in the development and use of reagents for genetic perturbation, including CRISPR, RNAi and ORF overexpression.

 - Genetic Reagents: We generate and validate custom sgRNA vectors for CRISPR editing of individual genes.
 We provide assistance with creating CRISPR KO lines as polyclonal pools or clonal KO lines.
 We also distribute individual lentiviral shRNA clones from the TRC as bacterial glycerol stocks, through our shRNA request system.

 - Chemical Reagents: We have libraries of varying sizes and purposes available for screening, see https://sites.duke.edu/functionalgenomics/libraries/compound-libraries/ for more details.

-- Genome-wide screens: The Functional Genomics Shared Resource has developed the infrastructure necessary to conduct high-throughput screens, providing automated liquid handlers, cell platers and plate washers.
+- Genome-wide screens: The Functional Genomics Shared Resource has the infrastructure necessary to conduct high-throughput screens, with automated liquid handlers, cell platers and plate washers.
 Screens can be performed in plate-based assays or in pooled format using a selection-based strategy with any of our CRISPR or shRNA libraries.
 We also provide assistance in assembling and screening custom CRISPR libraries.

-- Phenotypic assays: For plate-based quantitative assays, we have the CellInsight CX5 high-content screening with the Cellomics ArrayScan system, as well as sensitive signal detection with two high-performance multimodal plate readers.
-All systems are equipped with plate stackers and barcode readers for walk-away functionality and true high-throughput processing.
+- Phenotypic assays: For plate-based quantitative assays, we have the CellInsight CX5 high-content screening system for image-based analysis and the BMG multimodal plate reader for standard detection assays.
+All systems are equipped with plate stackers and barcode readers for walk-away functionality and high-throughput processing.